gm-core/website/delta/README.md

 * `d_gravity` instead of `gravity` (still uses `gravity_direction`)

 These values will be converted into the correct values for delta timing, and managed internally to the object, then set as their GameMaker equivalents.
 When using these variables, *do not* use the GameMaker equivalents as well.

-> **Note**: DeltaObject is considered beta.
-While it closely approximates the math that GameMaker uses, it is not an exact 1:1 when slowdowns/speedups occur.